Phillis Wheatley, First African American Poet

-Phillis Wheatley (ca 1753 – December 5, 1784) was born in Senegal/Gambia, Africa.
-She was America’s first African-American poet and one of the first women to be published in colonial America.
-She was also the first slave in the U.S. to have a book of poetry published.
+Phillis Wheatley (ca 1753 – December 5, 1784), born in Senegal/Gambia, Africa, was one of the first women to be published in colonial America.
+She also the first enslaved person in the U.S. to have a book of poetry published.

-The portrait of Phillis Wheatley shown in this post is an engraving attributed to Scipio Moorhead, an enslaved African-American in Boston who was a talented artist.
-It’s the only existent portrait of her.
+The iconic portrait of Phillis Wheatley shown in this post is an engraving attributed to Scipio Moorhead, an enslaved African American in Boston who was a talented artist.
+It’s the only existent picture of her likeness.

 Early promise and keen intellect

 It was soon apparent that Phillis had remarkable intellectual abilities, and under Susanna’s guidance, was educated along with Wheatley’s daughters.